-You can use a 9-pin serial null modem cable with a serial-to-USB adapter to connect a Macintosh computer to the serial port.
+You can use a 9-pin serial null modem cable with a serial-to-USB adapter or a serial port concentrator to connect a Macintosh computer to the serial port.

 For information about the pin assignments for the serial port connector, see the specifications appendix in the printed Xserve Setup Guide that comes with the Xserve.